 If you are using Safari as your default browser, it is important to know about the automatic unzipping option, enabled by default.

 Safari automatically unzips the downloaded files that are considered “safe”.
-These safe files include: movies, pictures, sounds, PDF, text documents and archives.
+These safe files include movies, pictures, sounds, PDFs, text documents, and archives.

-However, the plugins, in the form of archives, that will be later on uploaded to the “Plugins” section of your WordPress dashboard, should not be unzipped, but uploaded just as they are.
+However, the plugins, in the form of archives, that will be later uploaded to the “Plugins” section of your WordPress dashboard, should not be unzipped but uploaded just as they are.

 There are two ways in which you can solve this matter: